Belgium

 Tours and The Last Post

-There are a number of tours and events available throughout the year at Flanders Fields – including accessible tours.
-From battlefield tours to exhibitions and music performances, not forgetting the very moving experience of observing the ‘Last Post’.
-Every evening at 8pm, since 1928, the 'Last Post' has been sounded under the imposing arches of the Menin Gate – a memorial arch displaying the names of 54,896 soldiers who went missing in action.
-Observing the ‘Last Post’ is a fitting end to a day of touring around the war sites and memorials.
+Here in Flanders Field, every evening at 8pm, since 1928, the 'Last Post' has been sounded under the imposing arches of the Menin Gate – a memorial arch displaying the names of 54,896 soldiers who went missing in action.
+Observing the ‘Last Post’ is a fitting end to a day trip in Flanders Field touring around the war sites and memorials.

 The last post being sounded at Menin Gate